skarllot/zbxlld/README.md

 - Restart the Zabbix agent if is already started.

-- Read [our wiki](https://github.com/skarllot/zbxlld/wiki) for further instructions.
+- Read [documentation](https://fgodoy.me/zbxlld/) for further instructions.

 ## Contributing